-- Project cannot start until the grant agreement has been signed by both parties and until you have received all relevant required approvals - For conservation work or the installation of interpretative elements, apply for Heritage Council approval and other approvals as required - Review your project plan and budget and discuss plan for the works to begin with your heritage professional and/or trades.
+- Projects cannot start until you have received all relevant required approvals. - For conservation work or the installation of interpretative elements, apply for Heritage Council approval and other approvals as required. - Review your project plan and budget and plan for the works to begin with your heritage professional and/or trades.